mako314/EquipMe/client/FutureWork.md

 8. Make this all into a presentable document, a short card that can be expanded to the dashboard for that individual rental agreement.
 8.1 Remember, it will have to track delivery, be available for edits, host comments, and have a check for delivered, received, in progress of using?, and returned.

+9. Need to fix rentalForm so that when a piece of equipment is clicked, the owner can be taken there with the form prepopulated.
+May incoroporate a way to just filter the way I currently have it also, meaning they can select an owner and or select a type of Equipment and see available rentals from there.

+10. Need preferences for the above.
+Say a user from Orlando wants to rent a drill, we can show them which ones are available to do delivery, and which ones are local to their area so they can better optimize their rentals.

+fin ---
+1. Created a rental agreement card that will be hosted on the users page and the owners page, so they can keep track of their rentals

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------Owner IN ITSELF--------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------